 It’s definitely more work than opening your pantry door, pulling out some dried pasta and throwing it in a pot of water.
 Make the work fun, and you’ll love it.
 This is a meal to make with your whole family.
 Or invite over a group of friends and put them to work.
 Homemade pasta is unpretentious, delicious and has a way of connecting everybody who helps make it.

 When it comes to choosing your filling, be creative.
-There’s no wrong answers and whatever you choose will be delicious.
-Here’s a few suggestions to get you going:
+There are no wrong answers and whatever you choose will be delicious.
+Here are a few suggestions to get you going:

 - Butternut squash and sage